-Dates available: Gettysburg College's Fall Semester.
-Prospective interns must be available during the third week of August for a training session of approximately fifteen hours in length.
+Dates available: Gettysburg College's fall or spring semester.
+Prospective interns must be available the week prior to start of fall/spring semester for a training session of approximately fifteen hours in length.
 Weekday hours required, but some evening hours are possible on Mondays through Thursdays.

-- The intern will staff the Reference desk and assist students and other researchers in using the collections.
+- The intern will staff the Research Help Desk and assist students and other researchers in using the collections.